 Shares.
 We have no present intention of declaring or paying any share dividends or other distributions of our ordinary shares in the foreseeable future.
 In the event of a share dividend or other distribution of ordinary shares, the depositary may distribute additional ADSs representing such ordinary shares.
 The depositary will only distribute whole ADSs.
 It will sell shares which would require it to deliver a fractional ADS and distribute the net proceeds in the same way as it does with cash.
-If the depositary does not distribute additional ADSs, the outstanding ADSs will also represent the new ordinary shares.
+If the depositary does not distribute additional ADSs, the Depositary will consult with us in good faith concerning the appropriate treatment of such additional ordinary shares.
 The depositary may sell a portion of the distributed ordinary shares sufficient to pay its fees and expenses in connection with that distribution.